Padua Botanical Garden: The world’s first!

 Padua Botanic Garden, Italy

-The main part of the garden is only 86 metres in diameter.
+That main part, created centuries ago, is only 86 metres in diameter.
 Within that area, half the space if probably taken up with paths.
 There are no rolling grassy hills or shaded paths for joggers.
-This is, and has always been, a pure scientific research centre.

 Padua Botanic Garden, Italy